 The LAA has an elected committee who work on behalf of our allotment gardeners.
 Committee members may be contacted through the contact page or via Leominster Town Council Office at 11 Corn Square, Leominster, Telephone 01568 611734.

 The LAA meet bi-monthly, usually at the Town Council Offices in Corn Square.
 See the calendar page for forthcoming meetings.

-The LAA AGM is held in May and is a forum at which the allotment year is reviewed, committee members are elected and seed catalogues are circulated.
+The LAA AGM is held in May and is a forum at which the allotment year is reviewed and committee members are elected.
 As with any association we are always looking for new committee members to re-invigorate the team.

 Website and Facebook

-You are invited to send relevant allotment and gardening related news, life, topical tips and seasonal recipes for use on this website and Facebook Page.
-This can be through email, post (via Leominster Town Council) or through our Facebook Page.
+Please send any relevant allotment and gardening related news, life and topical tips for use on this website.
+This can be through email or post (via Leominster Town Council).